-Stop Before You Start puts a spotlight on young adult smoking behaviours, especially the turning point from experimental to regular smoking.
+Stop Before You Start puts a spotlight on young adults and their smoking, especially the point where they might turn from social smoking to regular smoking.

 The campaign highlights the health and social impacts of smoking.
-The challenge to young adults is to understand that 'Social smoking leads to regular smoking, Stop before you start.'
+The challenge to young adults is to understand that social smoking can lead to regular smoking, so ‘stop before you start’.

-- Interactive quiz – how much do you know about smoking?
+- an interactive quiz – how much do you know about smoking?

-- A Get Help section that links to information about how to find regional stop smoking services and contact details for Quitline.
+- a Get Help section that links to information about how to find local stop smoking services and contact details for Quitline.